TheresaDF/MLops_project/reports/report.md

 > Answer:

 ---
-As seen in the first image we have a steadily decreasing training loss curve.
-If the loss did not decrease during 10 steps the learning rate decreases.
-If the loss still did not decrease after 25 steps then the training is terminated.
+As seen in the first image where the learning rate and loss are tracked, both show a decreasing curve as expected.
+A learning rate scheduler is used which is why the learning rate decreases.
+More specifically, it drops its current value to half if the training loss does not decrease during 10 steps.
+In the learning rate figure it can be seen, that this particular experiment had a starting learning rate of 0.01.
+Next, observing the training loss curve, we have a steady decrease in the loss.
+As a consequence of early stopping in the training, if the loss still does not decrease after 25 steps, the training is terminated.
+For this particular run the training did not reach the maximum of 500 epochs ($\sim$ 13500 steps) which was set in the experiment.
 ![Losses and learning rate](figures/wandb_loss.png)

-During training we also tracked the input images and their respective outputs as seen in the following two images.
+During training, we also tracked the input images and their respective reconstruction (output of the model), such an example is seen in the following two images.
+This does not tell us anything in particular about our experiment parameters, however, it visualizes how well the model is at reconstructing cat images in the training set.
+Hence, giving a relatively decent indication of the current model performance.
 ![Input](figures/wandb_input.png)
 ![Reconstructions](figures/wandb_output.png) ---